Zilliqa/dev-portal/zq2/docs/staking/index.md

 Operators of validator nodes on the proto-mainnet can set up and join a staking pool with their validator by following the instructions [here](../staking/delegatedstaking.md).

+## Setup by Funding a Validator through Delegations

+Node operators who do not have the minimum stake required to run a validator node can launch a staking pool, collect delegated stake and deposit it to turn their node into a validator once the total delegated stake reaches the minimum required of validators.
+Detailed setup instructions for this scenario will be published soon.